PacificRebel/PacificRebel/README.md

 ## Today I...
 Got stuck learning Sketch because I started battling with the Layer list.
 Recovered.
 I'm thinking my next project will be a simple React page with a button that's styled with Sketch.
+I need to look at HTML / FlexBox again for a potential future project.
 I also urgently need to redesign this 'Today I...' section!

 <img src="./public/Window_1.png"/>